I hear these statement so often from farmers and potential farm folks

 that nice doe would be giving you kids that - if marketed right -

-will bring at least $300, be predictable in type and production with
+will bring at least $350, be much more predictable in type and production with

 a steady size you can expect to achieve on wethers

-and bucks you can, if you're selective, use to
+and bucks you can sometimes, if you're selective, use to

 improve your herd and others' herds.